20kdc/gabien-common/micromvn/README.md

 * `--quiet` / `-q`\
   Hides the header and footer.
 * `--debug` / `-X`\
-  Makes things loud for debugging.
+  Makes things loud for debugging. javac response files are not cleaned up.
 * `--offline` / `-o`\
   Disables touching the network.